U.S. Agency Bonds: What You Should Know

 Because agencies aren't explicitly backed by the U.S. government, they tend to offer a yield advantage over U.S. Treasuries.
 That extra yield is called a "spread" and fluctuates based on market conditions.

-This doesn't mean investors should ignore agencies, however.
+Low spreads don’t mean investors should ignore agencies, however.
 It just might make more sense to focus on specific maturities where there is a more attractive yield advantage, as we discuss next.

-Source: Bloomberg, using weekly data as of 5/23/2023
+Source: Bloomberg, using weekly data as of 10/11/2024.

 2. The relative attractiveness of agency bonds varies based on maturity

-For investors considering very short-term investments, certificates of deposit (CDs) generally offer higher yields than Treasuries and agencies.
+For investors considering very short-term investments, take a look at what various alternatives offer.
+The yields on certificates of deposit (CDs), Treasuries, and agencies are all pretty similar for maturities of two years or less, and what offers a higher yield one day might offer a lower yield the next.
 Although agencies are government-sponsored enterprises, they are not backed by the full faith and credit of the U.S. government.
 CDs are issued by banks but are backed by FDIC insurance (up to a limit, of course) and are therefore considered to be of high quality.4

-Chart shows the yield curve for agency securities and for Treasury securities as of May 23, 2023.
+Chart shows the yield curve for agency securities and for Treasury securities as of October 11, 2024.

-Source: Bloomberg, as of 5/23/2023
+Source: Bloomberg, as of 10/11/2024.

 U.S. Treasury Actives Curve (YCGT0025 Index) and U.S. Agencies BVAL Yield Curve (BVSC0131 Index).The Treasury curve is comprised of US dollar-denominated US Treasury active securities.
 The curve is updated on each auction day with an effective date of the next market day.
 The agency yield curve is constructed daily with bonds that have BVAL prices at the market close.
 The BVAL curve is populated with USD denominated senior unsecured fixed rate bonds issued by US Agencies.
 Past performance is no guarantee of future results.
+Examples provided are for illustrative purposes only and not intended to be reflective of results you can expect to achieve.

 3. "Callable" agencies generally offer higher yields but come with call risk